-The Other Information we obtained prior to the date of this Auditor's Report was the Director's report.
-The Chairman's Report, Managing Director's Report, Other operational reports and ASX additional information are expected to be made available to us after the date of the Auditor's Report.
+The Other Information we obtained prior to the date of this Auditor's Report was the Director's report, the Remuneration Report and ASX additional information.
+The Chairman's message, CEO's report, Geology Update and Mineral Resource Statement are expected to be made available to us after the date of the Auditor's Report.

-Our opinion on the Financial Report does not cover the Other Information and, accordingly, we do not and will not express an audit opinion or any form of assurance conclusion thereon[, with the exception of the Remuneration Report and our related assurance opinion.
+Our opinion on the Financial Report does not cover the Other Information and, accordingly, we do not express an audit opinion or any form of assurance conclusion thereon, with the exception of the Remuneration Report and our related assurance opinion.